-POLICY CAF1: PROTECTION OF EXISTING COMMUNITY AMENITIES & FACILITIES - Proposals that will result in the loss of an existing community facility or amenity will not be supported unless it can be demonstrated that:
+POLICY CAF1: PROTECTION OF EXISTING COMMUNITY AMENITIES & FACILITIES - Proposals for the change of use or redevelopment of an existing community facility, public house or shop should demonstrate that:

-- a) There is no longer any need or demand for the existing community facility; or - b) The existing community facility is no longer economically viable; or - c) The proposal makes alternative provision for the relocation of the existing community facility to an equally or more appropriate and accessible location within the Parish.
+- a.
+There is no longer any need or demand for the existing community facility; or - b.
+The existing community facility is no longer economically viable; or - c.
+The proposal makes alternative provision for the relocation of the existing community facility to an equally or more appropriate and accessible location within the Parish.